Mormon church opposes Utah LGBTQ conversion therapy ban

 His remarks were reminiscent of a time in the 1970s when church scholars say the faith taught that homosexuality could be "cured."
 The church has since said homosexuality is not a sin, though it remains opposed to same-sex marriage and intimacy.

-A parade of LGBTQ people urged the board to adopt the rule.

-Nathan Dalley, 20, said he grew up a member of the faith and went through conversion therapy shortly after he turned 16.
-He said he was told to snap a rubber band on his wrist every time he felt attracted to men, and a therapist also scrutinized his posture, his walk, his gestures and interests.
-The experience deepened his feelings of depression and culminated in a suicide attempt.
+The president of the conservative Utah Eagle Forum, Gayle Ruzicka, is against the proposed ban and cheered the church's announcement.
+She contended that children don't need "therapy that affirms whatever they're thinking they are at that time."

+The ban had widespread support, however, among people who submitted written comments, with about 85% in favor as of late September.

+Another former conversion-therapy patient, 20-year-old Nathan Dalley, remembered sessions aimed at changing his posture, his walk and his gestures, an experience that led to a suicide attempt at age 16.
 "It takes all these insecurities you have about yourself ... and convinces you they're accurate," he said Wednesday.
-He said church leaders haven't followed through on their position of neutrality.

-"When it comes down to it, I'm just kind of tired," said Dalley, who's now a student at the University of Utah.

 Comments